aerogear/graphback/docs/database-schema-migrations.md

 #### Changing column names in graphback

-When working with database migration library it is possible to change individual database columns. sing custom column will require manual mapping in resolver or database layer.
+When working with database migration library it is possible to change individual database columns.
+Using custom column will require manual mapping in resolver or database layer.

 ```gql
 type Note {